Earth Hour 2019: The City Turns Off Its Lights for One Hour | SF

 Starting as a symbolic lights out event in Sydney in 2007, Earth Hour has grown to be the world’s largest action for climate change.
 From the Eiffel Tower to the Empire State Building, and the Bird’s Nest stadium to Burj Khalifa, thousands of landmarks will switch off their lights in solidarity for the planet.

-In a show of support, the University of San Francisco, and Ghirardelli Square, along with dozens of buildings and monuments around the world will turn off their non-essential lighting for one hour.
+In a show of support, the Golden Gate Bridge, University of San Francisco, 101 California, and Ghirardelli Square, along with dozens of buildings and monuments around the world will turn off their non-essential lighting for one hour.